LLMAnnotationResearch/llm-annotation-framework/docs/api_handlers_documentation.md

 4. **Prompt Construction**: Construct prompts carefully to ensure proper binary responses
 5. **API Keys**: Store API keys securely, never hardcode them in scripts
 6. **Model Selection**: Choose models based on tradeoffs between accuracy, speed, and cost

+## API Versions

+This implementation is compatible with:
+- OpenAI API v1 (as of March 2025)
+- Anthropic API 2023-06-01
+- Deepseek API (as of March 2025)

+API specifications may change over time, so check the respective provider documentation for updates.